reserve-protocol/protocol/docs/collateral.md

 There is a simple ERC20 wrapper that can be easily extended at [RewardableERC20Wrapper.sol](../contracts/plugins/assets/erc20/RewardableERC20Wrapper.sol).
 You may add additional logic by extending `_afterDeposit()` or `_beforeWithdraw()`.

+### Token decimals should be <= 21

+The protocol currently supports collateral tokens with up to 21 decimals.

 ### `refresh()` should never revert

 Because it’s called at the beginning of many transactions, `refresh()` should never revert.
 If `refresh()` encounters a critical error, it should change the Collateral contract’s state so that `status()` becomes `DISABLED`.